Snapchat/KeyDB-docs/docs/commands.md

 u: the client is unblocked
 U: the client is connected via a Unix domain socket
 x: the client is in a MULTI/EXEC context
+t: the client enabled keys tracking in order to perform client side caching
+R: the client tracking target client is invalid
+B: the client enabled broadcast tracking mode
 ```

 The file descriptor events can be: